lightfactor/lightfactor-engine/README.md

 * It uses [MongoDB](https://www.mongodb.com) for persistence; a connection URL for your instance is required.
 * It relies on the lightfactor-uaf library for UAF operations.
 * You will need Python >=2.5.0 & < 3.0.0 for node-gyp.
-* You will need to provision a **real** SSL certificate (not a self-signed certificate!) for use with iOS UAF clients due to the Application Transport Security features included with iOS 9.0, unless your UAF client has provisions for certificate pinning.
+* You will need to provision a **real** SSL certificate (not a self-signed certificate!) for use with iOS UAF clients and/or the FIDO Conformance testing app due to the Application Transport Security features included with iOS 9.0.

 ## Installation